 You can decorate your balcony walls in many ways, so don’t be afraid to think outside the box.
 And when you use the wall space, it draws the eye upward and makes the balcony look larger.

 The balcony rail isn’t always the prettiest of objects, but it’s necessary for safety.
 But that doesn’t mean you can’t pretty it up – and one of the best ways is with trailing plants.

 Using plants to decorate your balcony is a no-brainer.
 It brightens the space with natural greenery and can even improve your mood.
 Opt for trailing plants like vines, strings of pearls, and other common hanging plants.
 And soon, your ugly balcony rail will be hidden behind your gorgeous greenery.

 Make Your Small Balcony Feel More Secluded

-If you plan to spend a lot of time on your balcony, it’s worth investing in a privacy screen.
-You can feel quite exposed sitting out on your balcony.
+If you plan to spend much time on your balcony, it’s worth investing in a privacy screen.
+You can feel entirely exposed sitting out on your balcony.
 So, you could erect a wooden lattice fence or bamboo screen to make it more cozy and protected.
 You could even hang curtains around it for the utmost privacy.